google-research-datasets/tpu_graphs/README.md

 python tiles_train.py --model=EarlyJoinSAGE
 ```

+The current code supports training on a CPU.
 Once the training is done, it will produce a jsonz file with the prefix "run_".
-This file will contain the overall top-K errors on kernels in the validation set.
+This file will contain the overall top-K errors (see the definition in the paper)
+on kernels in the validation set.
 To view the result:
 ```
 zcat run_xxx.jsonz > run_xxx.json
 ```